wiz0u/WTelegramClient/README.md

 ## _a Telegram Client API library written 100% in C# and .NET Standard_

+This ReadMe is a quick but important tutorial to learn the fundamentals about this library.
+Please read it all.

 # How to use

 >⚠️ This library relies on asynchronous C# programming (`async/await`) so make sure you are familiar with this advanced topic before proceeding.